astropy/astropy/docs/io/ascii/write.rst

 The input ``table`` argument to |write| can be any value that is supported for initializing a |Table| object.
-This is documented in detail in the :ref:`construct_table` section and includes creating a table with a list of columns, a dictionary of columns, or from `NumPy` arrays (either structured or homogeneous).
+This is documented in detail in the :ref:`construct_table` section and includes creating a table with a list of columns, a dictionary of columns, or from `numpy` arrays (either structured or homogeneous).

 Table or NumPy Structured Array